Mamoon018/https---github.com-Mamoon018-Practice/README.md

 - **Features**:
   - Verbose output for detailed responses.
   - Memory-enabled for context retention.
-  - No delegation or external tools.
+  - Usage of external tool.
-- **Backstory**: A researcher skilled in gathering information related to engine failures based on RUL cycles.
+- **Backstory**: A researcher skilled in gathering information related to engine failures based on RUL cycles from web search.

 ### 2. `Analyst_expert`
 - **Role**: Senior Analyst.